arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ![Wi-Fi connection done](assets/x8-oob-wifi-sucess.png)

-***You can change your network by clicking on the button again and repeat the above steps***
+***You can change your network by clicking on the button again and repeating the above steps***

 ## Connect to FoundriesFactory

 ### Register a FoundriesFactory on Foundries.io

-***The integration with Foundries.io requires the Arduino Pro Cloud Subscription, subscribe at [Arduino PRO Cloud for Business](https://cloud.arduino.cc/plans), or learn more on the [Arduino Pro Page](https://www.arduino.cc/pro/hardware/product/portenta-x8#pro-cloud)***
+***Integration with Foundries.io is not required to use your Portenta X8 Board, but if you are going to use it, it requires a subscription to the Arduino Pro Cloud; you can subscribe at [Arduino PRO Cloud for Business](https://cloud.arduino.cc/plans), or learn more on the [Arduino Pro Page](https://www.arduino.cc/pro/hardware-product-portenta-x8/)***

 Go to [https://create.arduino.cc](https://create.arduino.cc) and click on Portenta X8 Board Manager, you will get prompted to set a new `Factory` name if you did not have one before.
-You will not be able to be change the name later, so use one that you can remember and write easily.
+You will not be able to change the name later, so use one that you can remember and write easily.

 ![Arduino Cloud integration](assets/cloud-main.png)